EdenYitzhak/Nginx/README.md

 Process:
-1. Run the following commands to pull and run the Docker image: docker pull edeny/my-nginx docker run -d -p 80:80 edeny/my-nginx
+1. Run the following commands to pull and run the Docker image:
-Once the container is running, go to http://localhost to see the "yo this is nginx" message.

-### Terraform Script- to initiate EC2 instance
-#### main.tf
 ```hcl
 docker pull edeny/my-nginx
 docker run -d -p 80:80 edeny/my-nginx